actions-workshop/actions-workshop/docs/004-security.md

       dependency-review:
         runs-on: ubuntu-latest
         steps:
-          - name: 'Checkout Repository'
+          - name: Checkout Repository
             uses: actions/checkout@v3
-          - name: 'Dependency Review'
+          - name: Dependency Review
             uses: actions/dependency-review-action@v3
             with:
               comment-summary-in-pr: true
     ```

-2. Commit this file to your `main` Branch
+2. Commit this file to your `main` branch.

 ### 1.2 - Make sure it works

-Now lets test if this actually works.
-We need to install a new dependency, so you will have to do the following actions in a **checked-out repository on your local machine or from within a GitHub Codespace**:
+Let's test if this workflow functions correctly.
+To do so, we will install a new dependency.
+Follow the steps below in a repository cloned on your local machine or from within a GitHub Codespace:

-1. Open up a Terminal
+1. Open a terminal.

-2. Create a new branch `add-vulnerability`
+2. Create a new branch named `add-vulnerability`.

     ```bash
     git checkout -b add-vulnerability
     ```

-3. Install `lodash` in version `4.17.20` which is known to be vulnerable:
+3. Install `lodash` version `4.17.20`, which is known to be vulnerable:

     ```bash
     npm install lodash@4.17.20
     ```

-4. This will adjust both, the `package.json` and the `package-lock.json` - so let's commit these changes and push our branch to GitHub:
+4. This will modify both the `package.json` and the `package-lock.json` files.
+Commit these changes and push the branch to GitHub:

     ```bash
     git add package.json package-lock.json